eth-act/zkevm-benchmark-workload/crates/metrics/README.md

 The core data structure is `BenchmarkRun`, which stores:

 - `name`: The name of the benchmark (e.g., "fft_bench", "aes_bench").
+- `block_used_gas`: The amount of gas used by the block in the benchmark.
 - `hardware`: Hardware information about the system where the benchmark was run, including CPU model, RAM, and GPU details.
 - `actions_metrics`: A list of `ActionMetrics`, which can be either `Execution` or `Proving` metrics.